 Flexitarianism: Why a flexible diet is becoming increasingly popular

-A new dietary trend is steadily gaining popularity in Germany: flexitarianism.
-The basic idea is simple and practical—eating mostly vegetarian while consciously consuming meat only occasionally.
-It's not about radical restriction, but rather a balanced approach that more and more people are embracing.
+A new dietary trend is gaining traction in Germany: flexitarianism.
+The basic idea is simple and easy to integrate into daily life – eating mostly vegetarian while consciously consuming meat occasionally.
+It’s not about radical abstinence, but a balanced approach that’s convincing more and more people.

-What was once considered a compromise is now a new lifestyle for many.
-Remarkably, this approach is gaining traction even in traditionally meat-focused regions like Bavaria.
-According to a recent nutritional study from the region, one in four people now identify as flexitarian—a clear sign of a societal shift.
+What was once seen as a compromise is now a lifestyle for many.
+Remarkably, even in traditionally meat-loving regions like Bavaria, this approach is gaining followers.
+According to a recent nutrition study from the region, one in four people already identify as flexitarian – a clear sign of societal change.

-Flexitarians are not only characterized by reduced meat consumption but also by a strong interest in quality, origin, and sustainability.
-Regional products, high animal welfare standards, and seasonal ingredients are key.
-The principle: not abstaining, but choosing more consciously.
+Flexitarians are not only characterized by reduced meat consumption, but also by a strong interest in quality, origin, and sustainability.
+Regional products, high animal welfare standards, and seasonal ingredients take center stage.
+The idea: don’t abstain – choose more consciously.

 This shift is now also reflected in agriculture.
-More and more farms are focusing on plant-based crops such as legumes or soy—a direct response to changing consumer behavior.
+More and more farms are focusing on plant-based crops like legumes or soy – a direct response to changing consumer behavior.

 The benefits of a flexible diet at a glance